Royal Decree of Graces of 1815: Aftermath

-The new settlers soon adopted the language and customs of their new homelands, and many intermarried with the local residents.
-Many became prominent business and political leaders.
-The Royal Decree continued in effect until 1898, when Spain finally lost Puerto Rico and Cuba, its last two possessions in the New World, to the United States under the Treaty of Paris that ended the Spanish–American War.
+The new settlers soon adopted the language and customs of their new homeland, and many intermarried with local residents.
+Many also became prominent business and political leaders.
+The royal decree continued in effect until 1898, when Spain finally lost Puerto Rico and Cuba, its last two Latin American possessions, to the United States under the Treaty of Paris that ended the Spanish–American War.

-The original Spanish Royal Decree of Graces of 1815 is kept in the General Archives of Puerto Rico in the Institute of Puerto Rican Culture in San Juan, Puerto Rico.
+The original document, with face page as shown, is kept in the General Archives of Puerto Rico, part of the Institute of Puerto Rican Culture, in San Juan, Puerto Rico.